-We are pleased to announce our Application Review Committee, which is comprised of past grant recipients as well as respected members of the Psychedelic Science community.
+We are pleased to announce our Application Review Committee, which is comprised of board members, past grant recipients, and respected members of the Psychedelic Science community.

 Psychologist Rachel Harris, PhD is the author of Listening to Ayahuasca: New Hope for Depression, Addiction, PTSD and Anxiety.
 She was in private practice for thirty-five years working with people interested in psychospiritual development.
 During a decade working in research, Rachel received a National Institutes of Health New Investigator’s Award and published more than forty scientific studies in peer-reviewed journals.
 She has also consulted to Fortune 500 companies and the United Nations.